Golden Ambrosian Republic: End of the Republic

 Sforza chose for his headquarters the Borromeo castle of Peschiera, south-east of the city.
 Starvation and suffering were rampant in Milan, and the Venetians had sent an ambassador, Leonardo Venieri, to negotiate the city's surrender and help them defeat Sforza.
 At last, Gaspare da Vimercate and several members of the Stampa family engineered a coup on 24 February 1450, which resulted in the murder of Venieri on the stairs of Palazzo Reale.
-The next day the citizens met and Da Vimercate convinced the people to surrender to Sforza.
+The next day the citizens met and Gaspare Da Vimercate convinced the people to surrender to Sforza.
 Sforza had made himself very popular for his generosity while fighting for Milan.
 He had abstained from ravaging the countryside as was so common among commanders of his day, and after some debate the public was convinced.
 The following day terms were offered to Sforza, who accepted them.
 Sforza earned the city's devotion by distributing food to the starving people.
 On 22 March 1450, he had himself declared capitano del popolo, and by right of his wife, the Duke of Milan.
 He secured his popular support by letting many office-holders keep their positions and being very lenient in his reprisals.
 The leaders were briefly imprisoned or relegated to their estates, but were generally pardoned soon after, even knighting some of his old enemies at his coronation.
 Ghibellines were allowed to return in safety and were restored to favor.